sylhare/Type-on-Strap/pages/report/executivesummary.md

 Tech project design must involve people from the communities the project is meant to serve, early on and throughout the design process.
 We recommend that practitioners from all sectors:

 **i.
-Adopt co-design methods.** Most crucially, tech projects should be grounded in real- world community needs, and be led by or include organizations with deep domain knowledge.
+Adopt co-design methods.** Most crucially, tech projects should be grounded in real-world community needs, and be led by or include organizations with deep domain knowledge.
 These methods have a growing practitioner base, but could be better documented.

 **ii.
-Develop and adhere to spe- cific, concrete mechanisms for community accountability.** For example, funders and munici- palities might prefer or require tech projects to present a con- crete community accountability plan across all stages of design, testing, and implementation.
+Develop and adhere to specific, concrete mechanisms for community accountability.** For example, funders and municipalities might prefer or require tech projects to present a concrete community accountability plan across all stages of design, testing, and implementation.

 **iii.
-Invest in education (both formal and informal) that teaches co-design methods to more practitioners.** Support existing efforts in this space, create new ones, and push ex- isting educational programs and institutions to adopt co-design perspective and practices.
+Invest in education (both formal and informal) that teaches co-design methods to more practitioners.** Support existing efforts in this space, create new ones, and push existing educational programs and institutions to adopt co-design perspective and practices.

 **iv.
 Create tech clinics modeled on legal clinics.** Public interest law and legal services work are client-oriented, and lawyers doing this work are constantly interacting with and learning from people who need to navigate larger systems.
 Tech can learn from this model.